As online retail continues to outpace high street stores, the ATO is keeping a careful eye on everyone’s eBay income

-When eBay was launched in 1999 it was simply an auction site where people could sell household goods they no longer needed.
-This has changed dramatically over the past 12 years, with many people now using eBay income as their sole source of income – and the ATO is aware of this.
+When eBay launched in 1999 it was simply an auction site where people could sell household goods they no longer needed.
+This has changed dramatically over the past 20+ years, with many people now using eBay income as their sole income – and the ATO is well aware of this.

-With the Tax Office’s ‘data matching’ now extending into the online realm, as well as to bank details, dividend payments and other government records, it is more important than ever to ensure you disclose the correct financial details on your income tax return.
+With the Tax Office’s ‘data matching’ well established in the online realm, it is more important than ever to ensure you ALL your income on your tax return.

-Visit our start page to begin your 2011 online tax return today.
+Visit our start page to begin your Etax online tax return today.